 Intermediate Sanction Facilities

-Probation and parole violations can lead to revocations that generally result in a person being sentences to jail or prison.
-However, incarnation is not a forgone conclusion when someone is facing a revocation.
+Probation and parole violations can lead to revocations that generally result in a person being sentenced to jail or prison.
+However, incarceration is not a forgone conclusion when someone is facing a revocation.
 One alternative is an Intermediate Sanction Facility (ISF).

 What is an Intermediate Sanction Facility?

 An Intermediate Sanction Facility is an in-custody treatment alternative for medium to high-risk felony offenders who are facing probation or parole revocations.
 The legislature authorized the implementation of Intermediate Sanction Facilities in Texas to alleviate overcrowding of prisons.
 These short-term treatment facilities are designed to help offenders address the underlying reasons they commit crime and provide an alternative to prison when a probationer or parolee is facing a revocation.

 Either by agreement with prosecutor or based on the recommendation of a judge or jury, some felony offenders may be placed on probation instead of being sent to prison.
 Click here to learn more about probation and deferred adjudication in Texas.

 Parole in Texas:

 The parole system in Texas allows some prisoners to be released back to the community under supervision.
 A parolee is required to adhere to strict standards and a failure to comply with the conditions of parole may result in the parolee returning to prison.

 An offender can be sentenced from a period of 45 to 120 days.
 The offender enters under one of three programs.

 The Substance Abuse Treatment Track